nystudio107/craft-imageoptimize/README.md

 If you're using the [Imgix](https://imgix.com) service, ImageOptimize allows you to use the Craft AdminCP UX/UI to create your image transforms, but have Imgix do all of the heavy lifting for you.
 This means you can use Imgix with zero template changes.

+Craft will then use Imgix for all Asset URLs, including the original image, its thumbnails, and any Asset transforms you create (whether in the AdminCP or via Twig templates).

 To utilize Imgix, you'll need to enter your **Imgix Source Domain**:

 ![Screenshot](screenshots/image-optimize-imgix-settings.png)